-Vertigo/Dizziness in Princeton, NJ
+Vertigo/Dizziness in Princeton and Monroe, NJ

 Feeling as though the room is spinning can be frightening and dangerous.
 Vertigo patients who experience these sensations should seek relief by contacting board-certified otolaryngologist Dr. Scott Kay, FACS, at his Central New Jersey area clinic.
 Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.

 Vertigo refers to a sensation that your surroundings are moving and can be accompanied by lightheadedness and feeling faint.
 You may also be off balance or experience nausea or vomiting.

 Nearly everyone experiences vertigo at least once; however, it is cause for concern whenever it frequently occurs or lasts for more than just a few minutes.
 Some things that could cause chronic vertigo include:

 - Serious trauma or injury